 Mean score of companies in the Forestry and Logging industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Carter Lumber Company's score of 18 is higher than 92% of the industry.
+Carter Lumber Company's score of 18 is lower than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.